 1. A baccalaureate degree from an accredited university with a minimum cumulative grade point average of 3.00 on a 4-point scale, for the final 60 semester credit hours of undergraduate and/or graduate education.

-2. A combined Graduate Record Examination (*GRE) score of at least 1,000 (verbal plus quantitative scores).
-Beginning August 1, 2011, due to the normalization of the GRE score, a combined score of 290 will be required. *GRE will be waived for students with: i) doctorate degree, ii) entry-level professional doctorate degree such as MD, DDS, D.Pharm, DPsych, DPT. etc, or, iii) Master's degree that involves completion of a thesis /dissertation.
+2. A combined Graduate Record Examination (*GRE) qualitative and quantitative score of 290 and above is required. *GRE will be waived for applicants with: i) doctorate degree, e.g., PhD, EdD, MD, DDS, PharmD, PsyD, DPT, JD etc., or, ii) Master's degree with completion of a thesis /dissertation.

 3. A curriculum vitae/resume.